parhamyassini/adversarial-image-depth-estimation/README.md

 Contributors:
 Parham Yassini, Taher Ahmadi, Elnaz Mehrzadeh, Dorsa Dadjoo, Fatemeh Hasiri

 For a quick overview of the project please check the [project poster](./docs/poster.pdf).
-For more detailed analysis please check out the [projet report](./docs/report.pdf).
+For more detailed analysis please check out the [project report](./docs/report.pdf).

 ### Getting Started
 Download the trained models and put in the root of project: